 Then you can discuss the rest of your business case: the start up cost, the long term investment, the projected sales, the projected profit, etc.

 When presenting a new product, it’s vital to your success that you are fully prepared, enthusiastic, and quick.
-Company decisions are not only based on the product idea but on you and your ownership of it.
+Company decisions are based not only on the product idea but also on you and your ownership of it.
 The numbers are important, but so is showing them that you are knowledgeable about the product and ready to take on the task of helping develop it.
-Be organized, come in strong, and be as detailed as you can without making the presentation feel cluttered or rushed.
+Be organised, come in strong, and be as detailed as you can without making the presentation feel cluttered or rushed.